Oologah, Oklahoma: History

-In 1889, the Kansas and Arkansas Valley Railway (later, the St. Louis, Iron Mountain and Southern Railway, subsequently a part of the Missouri Pacific Railroad, and currently, the Union Pacific Railroad) laid tracks through the area and established a townsite named Oologah, Indian Territory.
+In 1889, the Kansas and Arkansas Valley Railway (later, the St. Louis, Iron Mountain and Southern Railway and subsequently part of the Missouri Pacific Railroad and now the Union Pacific Railroad) laid tracks through the area and established a townsite named Oologah, Indian Territory.
 Oologah was named for Oologah (Dark Cloud), a Cherokee chief.
-The Encyclopedia of Oklahoma History and Culture says that the Oklahoma Federal Writers' Project claimed the name translates from the Cherokee as "red horse fish," while some other sources say that the name means "cloudy weather" or just "clouds."The post office was opened May 25, 1891.
+The Encyclopedia of Oklahoma History and Culture says that the Oklahoma Federal Writers' Project claimed the name means "red horse fish" in the Cherokee language, while other sources say it means "cloudy weather" or just "clouds".
+The post office opened on May 25, 1891.

-Early in the 20th century, the town flourished because of agriculture, coal mining, and oil and gas production.
-However, these were hard hit during the Great Depression.
+Early in the 20th century, the town flourished because of agriculture, coal mining, and oil and gas production, but these were hard hit during the Great Depression.
 The town's population declined from 324 in 1910 to 236 in 1940.
 The population had recovered to 299 in 1960.
-Construction of Oologah dam and lake in 1963, east of town, revitalized the town, which has continued to grow.
+Construction of Oologah dam and lake in 1963, east of town, revitalized the town, which continues to grow.

 In 1963, the Army Corps of Engineers completed the first phase of Oologah Lake.

-In 1991, an F4 tornado which was part of the Andover, Kansas tornado outbreak destroyed the north side of Oologah, including the town's school.
+In 1991, an F4 tornado that was part of the Andover, Kansas tornado outbreak destroyed Oologah's north side, including the town's school.